Top 38-inch monitors that won't wobble on your desk.

-For gamers, short response time means that they will be able to enjoy a smoother gaming experience.
+For gamers, short response time means that they will be able to enjoy a smoother gaming experience, especially if it comes with a high-quality monitor stand.
 This is truly important when it comes to graphics-intensive games.

 27-inch monitors with 1080p are usually more expensive but they have a lower pixel density of about 81 PPI which is not enough for 1920×1080.

 This is why such displays are not particularly impressive when it comes to the quality of the visuals.
 You will easily notice pixels if you sit close enough to the screen.
 This is why 34-inch monitors are used more often by gamers as they offer 3440×1440 or 2560×1080 resolution.

 The latter has the same PPI as 27-inch 1080p monitors, so it’s hardly the best option unless you are on a budget.